 Cliff jumping in Melbourne is a great way to get your fix of adrenaline and immerse yourself in stunning scenery.
 These 5 cliff diving spots in Victoria are definite hotspots to add to your bucket list of weekend escapes.

-Whether you’re seeking out some natural thrills, a scenic place to enjoy a getaway or want some ‘grammable weekend trips, these cliff jumping spots in Melbourne have all your bases covered.
+Whether you’re seeking out some natural thrills, a scenic place to enjoy a getaway or want some ‘grammable weekend trips, we’ll show you the best cliff jumping Melbourne has to offer.
 There’s a whole suite of coastal cliffs or rocky river edges just a short drive outside of Melbourne waiting for you to jump off of and plunge into the cool depths below.

 Keep in mind that cliff diving comes with a high risk.
 Always be sure to check the depths of the water before jumping in as murky water might not show the real depth and logs or rocks may have moved.
 And be sure to only jump at heights or do tricks that you’re totally comfortable with.
 Man of Many takes no responsibility for any injuries that may occur.
 But with the necessary precautions (and respect for the natural environment) these cliff jumping spots in Victoria are a great excuse to get outside and make sure your start is still pumping.